 When she let go, my burn was gone.
 Good to know lightblade training programs could heal their students.

-“There’s pain here, but it’s a lot less than what you would’ve actually experienced in the real world.
+“There’s pain here, but it’s a lot less than what you would’ve experienced in the real world.
 That slip could’ve cost you your entire hand.
-In battle, it could’ve costed you your life.”
+In battle, it could’ve cost you your life.”

 “I once fell off a mountain and it was like landing on a giant marshmallow.
 There’s not supposed to be pain here.”

 “All lightblade training programs have pain.
-The modder must’ve added it in.
+The modder must’ve added it.
 It’s necessary when training to feel pain, otherwise you won’t learn.
-Fighting is all about pain — how to avoid it, mostly, so you need to get used to it.”
-She clenched her teeth again.
-Her nervous tick, I assumed.
+Fighting is all about pain — how to avoid it, mostly.
+Get used to it.”
+She bit her lip again.
+Her nervous habit, I assumed.
 “Here’s the thing.
-You actually got the flow right.
-The light reached your hand red and whole, but your technique of pushing it into the hilt was…well, it was rushed.
+You got the flow right.
+The light reached your hand red and whole, but your technique of pushing it into the hilt was… well, it was rushed.
 Once again, you were pushing it like it’s green light.
-A softer touch is needed with red.”
+A consistency of flow is needed with red.”

 Burned out was the perfect word.
 I’d been feeling burned out for the past year, but the camp police and the Surapsanis they answered to couldn’t care less about what any of us felt.
 In the dreamscape, I had respite from the real world, but by replacing my companionship program with a lightblade training program, I’d renounced that escape.
 I had to be as hard on myself as they’d been on me and the other prisoners.